What Happens When I Die?

 — James 2:26

-The spirit that returns to God is simply the breath of life, without which the body dies.
-In other words, the process described in Ecclesiastes 12:7 is the opposite of what happened in Genesis 2:7.
-If a soul is a combination of two things—the body and the breath of life (spirit)—then the soul ceases to exist when the body returns to dust and the breath returns to God.
+According to the parallelism in Job 27:3, the spirit that returns to God is simply the breath of life, without which the body dies.
+In other words, the process described in Ecclesiastes 12:7 is the reverse of what occurred in Genesis 2:7.
+If a soul (a living human being) is the combination of two elements—the body and the breath of life (spirit)—then the soul ceases to exist when the body returns to dust and the breath returns to God who gave it.
 The soul does not go anywhere; it simply ceases to exist.
-As an illustration, consider what is needed for light: there needs to be an electrical current and a bulb.
-As soon as the electrical current is turned off, the light simply ceases to exist.
-It is the same with the soul.
+James 2:26 affirms that neither the body nor the spirit (breath) constitutes a complete person on its own; both are required.

-What else does the Bible about the soul?
+What else does the Bible teach?

 Behold, all souls are mine; as the soul of the father, so also the soul of the son is mine: the soul that sinneth, it shall die.